pylint-dev/pylint/doc/user_guide/checkers/extensions.rst

 Compare-To-Empty-String checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:compare-to-empty-string (C1901): *Avoid comparisons to empty string* Used when Pylint detects comparison to an empty string constant.
+:compare-to-empty-string (C1901): *"%s" can be simplified to "%s" as an empty string is falsey* Used when Pylint detects comparison to an empty string constant.